Karen Jennings (author): Early life and education

+From 2023-2024, Jennings was a postdoctoral writer in residence as part of the Cape Panel Project at the Laboratory for the Economics of Africa’s Past (LEAP), Stellenbosch University.

 Career

 Jennings edited Feast, Famine & Potluck, a collection of African short stories published in 2014 by Modjaji Books for Short Story Day Africa.
 Her first novel Finding Soutbek was shortlisted for the 2013 Etisalat Prize for Literature (now known as the 9mobile Prize for Literature).
 Her book An Island, written with support from a Miles Moreland Foundation Writing Scholarship, was longlisted for the 2021 Booker Prize.

-Personal life

-Jennings is married to a Brazilian scientist and lived in Brazil during the COVID-19 pandemic.